Ballantyne (Charlotte neighborhood): Ballantyne Corporate Park

 In 2017, H.C.
 "Smoky" Bissell, who developed Ballantyne Corporate Park, sold the development for $1.2 billion to Northwood Investors, becoming the largest transaction in Charlotte real estate history.
 The deal was also the third largest US office deal in the first half of 2017 according to data collected by Yardi Matrix.
 The deal was 41 separate transactions totaling $1.2 billion.
 The transactions ranged in size from the Woodward Building and Gragg Building for $165 million to The Goddard School at 13820 Ballantyne Corporate Place purchased for $1.7 million.
 John Kukral, president and CEO of Northwood Investors said this about the purchase “We are excited that the Bissell team will join Northwood and help lead the next phase of Ballantyne Corporate Park.
 This transaction represents one of our largest acquisitions to date and reinforces our commitment to Charlotte”.
 Northwood has been active in the Charlotte area since the 2011 creation of Northwood Ravin which is a multifamily development company based in Charlotte.
 At the time of the purchase Northwood owned and managed Blakeney in south Charlotte and Latta Arcade in Uptown.

 In October 2019 Northwood Ravin announced the park's first apartment tower.
 The 16-story building with an attached low-rise building were planned to have 212 apartments.
 The apartments ranged in size from one bedroom to three-bedroom units with the smallest apartments having 650 sqft and the largest units with 3,800 sqft.
 The name of the apartment complex is Towerview at Ballantyne.
 It delivered in the spring of 2021.
 The building was part of the early stages of Ballantyne Reimagined.

 In May 2021 the park had 4,100,000 sqft of office space with 80% of it leased.
 Also, in March of that year the Overlook building with 328,000 sqft.
 It was the first office build to deliver under Northwood Ravin's ownership of the corporate park.
 In April 2022 Credit Karma announced it was leasing 95,000 sqft in the Overlook building to establish an east coast headquarters in Charlotte.
 At the time of the announcement the company employed 450 people locally with plans to add 600 additional jobs by 2026.
 In September 2021 Sompo International signed a leased for 43,125 sqft in the Overlook building.
-With this new tentant the building was 46% leased with 164,895 sqft still available.
+With this new tenant the building was 46% leased with 164,895 sqft still available.

-In October 2022 XPO Logistics announced they will be spinning off RXO as a separate proprietary tech-enabled truckload brokerage company.
-XPO Logistics has a large office in the Corporate Park and 837 employees.
+In October 2022 XPO, Inc. announced they will be spinning off RXO as a separate proprietary tech-enabled truckload brokerage company.
+XPO, Inc. has a large office in the Corporate Park and 837 employees.
 The new company will be based in the Corporate Park, the Woodard Building at 11215 North Community House Road, where they will be leasing 113,000 sqft.
 The new company will 750 local employees and 5,600 total employees with $4.7 billion in annual revenue.
 The IPO should go live on the New York Stock Exchange on November 1, 2022.